j0hanz/backend_template/README.md

 ### Ruff

 Ruff is a fast Python linter that helps you maintain code quality.
+For detailed configuration options, refer to the [Ruff Documentation](https://docs.astral.sh/ruff/configuration/).

 #### Linting Code with Ruff